 The job outlook is good.

-The Bureau of Labor Statistics predicts that demand for home health aides will grow by a whopping 41 percent between 2016 and 2026.
+The Bureau of Labor Statistics predicts demand for home health aides will grow 41 percent between 2016 and 2026.
 A much faster than the average growth rate for all occupations (7 percent).
 This works out to an additional 1,208,800 jobs by 2026 (more than a million).
 As the baby boomer population grows and more of the population becomes elderly.
 We’ll need home health aides more than ever, so don’t fret about job opportunities drying up.
 If anything, we won’t be able to hire enough people like home health aides rather than the other way around.

 You can try out different specialties and facilities.

 This work allows you to explore your career options regarding the facility and specialty.
 They work in various settings, including client’s homes, group homes, and day services programs.
-While many do work with elderly clients, you may also be able to work with clients of other ages.
+While many work with elderly clients, you may also be able to work with clients of other ages.
 Such as young children recovering from major surgery or adults with disabilities who need help with everyday activities.
 This broad range of experience can help you focus on where you want your career to go in the future.
 This brings us to our next point:

 It can be a stepping stone to another medical career.

 Many future employers or schools in the medical field will look for evidence that you have some experience in healthcare.
 And being a home health aide is a relatively easy way to get entry-level expertise.
-For example, if you want to become a nurse specializing in gerontology (taking care of the elderly), but you aren’t entirely sure.
+For example, if you want to become a nurse specializing in gerontology (taking care of older people), you aren’t entirely sure.
 Working with seniors as a home health aide can help you figure this out before you set foot in a school or pay a dime in tuition because of your close one-on-one work with clients.
 You’ll also develop great empathy and compassion, essential qualities for anyone in the medical field.

 Conclusion